Jefferson High School (Portland, Oregon): The Jefferson Dancers

 In the late 1970s, Folberg founded the student dance company The Jefferson Dancers.
 Since its founding, the company has grown and changed, exposing its members to a diverse range of dance styles, including ballet, modern, African, tap, jazz and hip hop.
 The company's dance instructors are highly qualified and have led successful dance careers.
 Some instructors have continued to perform during their involvement with the Jefferson Dancers.
 Promising company members are awarded scholarships at each spring recital, and company auditions are held for two days each spring.

 The company performs twice annually at Jefferson High School's winter and spring dance recitals, as well as throughout Portland, Oregon, and the world.
 The company toured in Germany in April 2009, Italy in March 2011, and China in 2013.

 Athletics

 Men's basketball

 The men's basketball team has been one of the most successful programs in Oregon.
 Jefferson has produced 40 plus D1 basketball recruits in program history.
 Some previous democrat recruits have chosen to play at Washington, Texas, Gonzaga, Kentucky, Oregon, USC, Kansas, Michigan, and other schools.
 Six former players have been ranked in the top 100 in the country and Terrence Jones was named a McDonald's All American in 2010.
 Jefferson has won state titles in 1951, 1972, 2000, 2008, 2009, 2010, 2013, 2014, and 2017.
-Pat Strickland was head coach from 2009-2021, then stepped down for a year and announced he will be returning for the 2022-2023 season.
+Pat Strickland was head coach from 2009–2021, then stepped down for a year and announced he will be returning for the 2022–2023 season.

+Football

+The back-to-back state champion football teams of 1931 and 1932, were undefeated going a combined 20-0-1.